 It can tackle a range of problems including depression, anxiety, obsessive compulsive disorder, eating disorders, post-traumatic stress and schizophrenia.
 The therapy usually takes place in a series of clearly structured sessions, either with a therapist or as part of a self-help programme.
 Unlike most traditional talking therapies, CBT sessions focus on current problems and practical solutions rather than problems from your past.

 Treatment is usually short-term and for a set length of time (between six and 24 one-hour sessions).
-CBT is offered, by the HSE, especially for treating common problems such as depression and anxiety, and is beneficial for people who want a therapy that works towards solutions, with clear goals and using practical techniques.
+CBT is offered, especially for treating common problems such as depression and anxiety, and is beneficial for people who want a therapy that works towards solutions, with clear goals and using practical techniques.

 Many relationships can reach a stage where one or both partners are finding it difficult to see a way forward.
 The relationship may no longer seem to be providing what the person is looking for and they may now be wondering if it is possible to bring in changes that can help improve the situation or whether the couple can remain together.What Happens When A Relationship is in Difficulty ?